AliShaheed/Open5e-Monsters-Model/README.md

 A Dungeons &amp; Dragon (5e) Monsters Model using Open5e

 ## Open5e API
-The Open5e API provides programmatic access to all resources and rules included on this site.
+The Open5e API provides programmatic access to all resources and rules included on the site.
 Open5e API's documentation can be found [here](https://open5e.com/api-docs)

 ## Test Monster